 All final assignments or other work for credit must be submitted no later than the university-assigned final exam time; a student who needs additional time must request an incomplete from the Dean of Academic Success (see below).

 Withdrawals and Incompletes

 Students may withdraw from a course by the second Friday after midterm reading period and receive a 'W' on the transcript.
 The student must check the consequences of a reduced class load (for a student visa, athletic eligibility, financial aid, insurance, etc.) before withdrawing.
 A student who has been impacted by accident, illness, or other circumstances beyond their control may need additional time to complete course requirements and may request an incomplete from the Dean of Academic Success.
 The dean will consult with the instructor to determine what work is affected and when it should be submitted, which is generally within four weeks of the end of term.
 As with honor code violations, instructors are not permitted to grant incompletes on their own.

 Title IX Reporting

 Faculty members are considered “responsible employees” who must report sexual misconduct to the Title IX Coordinator.
-If a student discloses sexual harassment, exploitation, or assault to you, you should fill out a report form on the Sexual Harassment and Assault Resources & Education (SHARE) website.
-The Title IX Coordinator will help connect the student to available resources and will look for patterns that call for action to improve campus safety.
+If a student discloses sexual harassment, exploitation, or assault to you, you should fill out a report form on the Sexual Harassment and Assault Resources & Education (SHARE) website or email the Title IX Coordinator at TitleIX@lawrence.edu.